pNote: The wooden version featured in many of the pics has been discontinued. We are currently only selling the acrylic

 One unique feature of this enclosure it avoids the side slit most DIY enclosures have.
 While a slit is easy to design, the volume of the CR-10 is so large it can't maintain temperatures when there's a top-to-bottom hole in one side.
 Instead, there is a custom-designed filament guide that gently redirects filament from the top-mount spool holder, optionally through the runout sensor included with the CR-10S, and into the extruder.
 This mechanism is easily avoided if you've converted your printer to direct drive.
 Since many people prefer direct drive with the CR-10 design, the top comes with a slit to enable printing the full height of the printer.

 Not included are extended cables to allow the full travel to the very top of the printing range.
 Unfortunately, the cables that come with it are too short, but there are cable extenders available all over eBay or Amazon.

 How it's Built

-All of the plastic parts are 3D printed in ABS to withstand the heat from the enclosure, printed as much as possible on the Fusion3D F400, but also on upgraded FT-5 and CR-10 printers.
+All of the plastic parts are 3D printed in ABS to withstand the heat from the enclosure.
 The panels are cut on a CNC or laser and then flat packed for your assembly.
 All you need for assembly is just a hex wrench and a small Philips head screwdriver. (not included.)